 There are two convictions for those charged with drawing a bad check.
 If the amount is less than $150, the accused can face a first degree misdemeanor and spend up to one year in jail.
 For offenses where the amount is over $150, the accused may face a third degree felony, which can be punished by up to five years behind bars.

-If you or a loved one are being brought up on criminal charges in connection with writing a bad or worthless check, contact Thomas & Paulk, P.A immediately.
+If you or a loved one are being brought up on criminal charges in connection with writing a bad or worthless check, contact the white collar crime attorneys at Thomas & Paulk, P.A immediately.
 With so many defenses available for those accused of this crime, there is no reason to let a mistake land you with a lifetime of criminal penalties.